Man held, questioned after delivery driver killed in Lynn

-LYNN, MA (WHDH) - A suspect is being held without bail and is being questioned in connection with the murder of a delivery driver in Lynn and a rape and robbery in North Andover.
+LYNN, MA (WHDH) - A man is being held without bail and questioned in connection with the murder of a delivery driver in Lynn and a rape and robbery in North Andover.

 Officials say Brian Brito, 21, was stopped by Massachusetts State Police Monday night on Route 1 in Peabody.
 Police say he had an illegal firearm and was driving with a revoked license.